-Staff, visiting speakers and students of the College must conduct themselves so as to ensure that freedom of speech is within the law.
+Staff, visiting speakers and students at the College must conduct themselves to ensure that freedom of speech is within the law.
 The College believes that a culture of free, open and robust discussion can be achieved only if all concerned avoid needlessly offensive or provocative action and language.